Strophurus elderi: Description

-Soft-bodied, with pentadactyle limbs (meaning five digits on each extremity), S. elderi is a moderately sized lizard from the Geckkonidae family – measuring 65-75mm or 45mm from snout to vent.
+S. elderi is a dark-coloured, soft-bodied, and moderately sized lizard from the family Diplodactylidae – measuring 65-75mm or 45mm from snout to vent.
 The tail is fleshy and moderate, equating to 55% of the snout-vent length.
 Dorsal colours are dark brown to velvety grey with scattered dark-edged white spots corresponding to enlarged tubercules (rosette of scales with an enlarged central scale).
 The ventral colouring is dirty white with darker and paler flecks and spots.
 Eyes are brown-grey with a vertical slit and are covered by a transparent convex disc which is cleaned and moistened regularly using their broad, fleshy mobile tongue.
 The eye cover is shed periodically along with the outer skin layer.
 Digits feature tiny retractile claws which sit within a groove between distal lamellae.
 The subdigital pads are expanded and specially modified to grip the slender (<1 cm in diameter), spiny foliage of spinifex grass (triodia sp.).
 S.elderi is distinguishable from other Strophurus species due to a lack precloacal pores, caudal ornamentation and bright oral mucosa.